Correctional Officer

 I hear alot of COs have a high divorce rate because of hours worked, many times they don't know when there going to be home.
 What other factors contribute to these divorces?
 Is the married life hard as a CO?
 What about if you have kids?

-Asked by HopefulCadet over 10 years ago
+Asked by HopefulCadet almost 11 years ago

 There is, I understand, a higher than avereage divorce rate among law enforcement in general, including correctional officers. i am hardly an expert, but i would guess it goes across many layers.
 A lot of it is the shift work and odd hours, which can make it hard to interact normally with a family.
 A lot of it is you tend to share the job with other people on the job, and not with the family.
 That can make your relationships with your peers seem stronger (more important) than your bonds to your family when your family is looking at it.
 There are a fair number of women working in the profession now and, like any other profession, some of them are hunting for husbands and are not too fussy about taking someone elses if they can.
 (Yes, that is somewhat sexist.
 Such is life.)
 There is also a certain "us versus them" feeling about law enforcment work, and the "them" is anybody who is not law enforcement, including your family at times.
 It all adds up.